CharlieLiu17/wheelernhs/calendar.md

 **Meeting Dates for 2019 Fall Semester:**

 *All meetings start at 7:45 sharp and are mandatory.
-(Subject to Change)*
+(Updated)*

 September 4th, 2019

-October 2nd, 2019
+October 9th, 2019

-November 6th, 2019
+November 13th, 2019

-December 4th, 2019
+December 11th, 2019